Harassment/Sexual Harassment Training

 Intensive Harassment Investigator Training

-This program approaches the investigation of harassment complaints from a number of perspectives — the employer’s responsibilities under the collective agreement and Human Rights Act, the essential elements of a fair and thorough investigation, and the role of educational leaders in dealing with harassment matters.
-There is a significant focus how to write a harassment report; we include direction on report structure, content and reasoning, and identify common mistakes made by investigators.
+This program approaches the investigation of harassment complaints from a number of perspectives — the employer’s responsibilities under the collective agreement and the BC Human Rights Code, the essential elements of a fair and thorough investigation, and the role of educational leaders in dealing with harassment matters.
+There is significant focus on how to write a harassment report; we include direction on report structure, content and reasoning, and identify common mistakes made by investigators.
 The program will also include an update on outstanding issues, recent decisions, and the Dorsey report disclosure process.

 This workshop is very hands-on and will focus on skill development in the critical areas of assessing credibility, dealing with conflicting evidence or testimony, and finding ways to corroborate or refute allegations in the absence of witnesses and/or where the stories conflict.